A School Counselor's Bag of Tricks

-All educators can remember the craze with fidget spinners a few years back.
+All educators can remember the craze with fidget spinners last year.
 They came in all colors, in different weights, and in glow in the dark.
 I even encountered students who pursued their “inner entrepreneur” as they started their own “business” of trading and selling!
 In less than a month, fidget spinners took over schools across the nation.
 This awesome tool, which is beneficial for students who need assistance with self-regulation, began to be used as a toy by many, and was banned by schools as quickly as the craze began.

 Think about that kiddo who asks to use the restroom right after arriving to your class.
 After coming back, he then sharpens his pencil.
 Less than a minute later he gets up again to get a tissue, and before the period ends he asks to use the restroom yet again.
 Although seen as toys, fidget tools were indeed TOOLS to assist these types of kids with a lot of energy, sensory issues, cognitive issues, etc. Now change gears and think of your introverted kiddos.
 This student may barely make eye contact, may not have a lot to say out loud, but perhaps uses writing, music or art as her outlet to express herself.
 Whether either of the two extremes or students who fall somewhere in between, students experiencing a difficult time focusing, or students who are overcome by emotion, may have a difficult time sharing their innermost feelings with adults, sometimes even with their school counselors.
 This is where a school counselor's bag of tricks come into play.

 When students come into my office right next to where they usually sit, I have a bowl filled with what they call toys, but I know these toys have the power to calm their minds and change their overall demeanor.
-The one which usually attracts the most attention is the Hoberman Sphere which is sold on Amazon.
+The one which usually attracts the most attention is the Hoberman Sphere.
+It is sold on Amazon anywhere between $7-$24; I happened to purchase mine at a fair for only $5.
 Kids just think it is cool-looking and a lot of fun; however, it is a great instrument to use when a student is crying uncontrollably.
 As the sphere opens you take a slow deep breath in, hold the breath for a moment at the top, and slowly breathe out as the sphere gently closes.
 This process of mindful breathing calms the heart rate and the mind.

 Stress balls are a given.
 They are now sold in many shapes, sizes and different textures, and filled with air, beans, or even liquid (be careful, the liquid ones can pop if squeezed tight enough!).
 When kids are having a rough time, I lend them a small stress ball and they are great about returning it at the end of the day.
 After a period filled with sadness, anger, or anxiety, it is surprising the calming magic a stress ball can exude from the pocket of a hoodie.